maptiler/maptiler-mini-mobile-app/readme.md

 - rename `.env.sample` to `.env` and replace the value of `MAPTILER_API_KEY` by your actual key
 - modify the content of the file `capacitor.config.ts`
 - App name / logo / bundleID
+- In terminal run `npx npm run build` && `npx cap sync`
-- in a term, type `npm run open-xcode` to open the iOS project
+- To run directly on ios in terminal type `npx cap run ios`, or type `npm run open-xcode` to open the iOS project.

 You can then tune a few things.
-For intance, the target iOS version:
+For instance, the target iOS version:
 ![](./images/ios_version.png)

 If you plan to distribute your app, you will also have to deal with **signing** by associating it to a **Team**: